TimeRewarder/timerewarder.github.io/index.md

 This paper focus on the challenge known as **Imitation Learning from Observation (ILfO)**, where  robots imitate the expert without access to its action.
-A common approach to tackle ILfO problems is to convert them into Inverse Reinforcement Learning problems, utilizing a proxy reward computed from the agent's and the expert's observations.
-We identify that tasks characterized by a **progress dependency** property pose significant challenges for such approaches; in these tasks, the agent needs to initially learn the expert's preceding behaviors before mastering the subsequent ones.
-Our investigation reveals that the main cause is that the reward signals assigned to later steps hinder the learning of initial behaviors.
-To address this challenge, we present an **Automatic Discount Scheduling (ADS)** mechanism that adaptively alters the discount factor in RL  during the training phase, prioritizing earlier rewards initially and gradually engaging later rewards only when the earlier behaviors have been mastered.
-Our method significantly outperforms state-of-the-art methods on nine Meta-World tasks, including those that are unsolvable by them.
+A common ILfO approach is utilizing a proxy reward computed from the agent's and the expert's observations.
+We identify that tasks with **progress dependency** property pose significant challenges for such approaches, because the reward signals assigned to later steps hinder the learning of initial behaviors.
+To address this issue, we present an **Automatic Discount Scheduling (ADS)** mechanism that adaptively alters the discount factor during the training phase, prioritizing earlier rewards initially and gradually engaging later rewards only when the earlier behaviors have been mastered.

+Here are some examples of how our ADS methods perform better than SOTAs in Meta-World tasks:

 ![example](index.assets/example.mp4)